 Our Ocu-Plus Formula Contains All 17 of the Vitamins, Minerals, and Herbal Supplements to Improve Your Eye Health!

 If you do happen to be an athlete, and have quite a bit of money to burn, you might find yourself considering a lightboard.
 These big, electronic gadgets have a vaunted place in the hearts of vision trainers.
 They operate by flashing lights in peripheral fields of vision, teaching users to better pick up small changes in these areas.

-This level of training probably isn’t practical for the average home exerciser, but does hint at how useful eye exercises can be.
+These types of training probably aren’t practical for the average home exerciser, but they do hint at how useful eye exercises can be.
 Simpler and much less expensive drills imitate some of the same motions and training found in lightboards and computer training.

 This drill, and others like it, might not have you performing at Olympian levels, but they can at least work towards some peripheral improvement and maintenance for years to come.

 5 Easy Ways to Improve Your Eye Health Now

 Signup Now to Receive My Free Email Series on Improving and Preserving Your Eye Health Naturally.